Multimodal Graph Network Modeling for Human-Object Interaction Detection with PDE Graph Diffusion: Related Work

 \subsection{Two-stage Methods}

 Two-stage methods first employ an off-the-shelf object detector to identify human and object instances, and subsequently predict interactions between the matched human-object pairs.
-Recent two-stage methods often use Transformer encoders to extract features or enhance attention mechanisms \cite{zhang2022upt, zhang2023pvic}.
-Another line of work \cite{Guo2024UnseenNM, ting2023hoi, lei2024efficient} has incorporated VLMs for feature refinement, leading to notable accuracy improvements.
-However, while the Transformer excels as a powerful feature extractor, it does not offer an explicit relational modeling framework for the HOI detection task \cite{antoun2023human}.
-To address this gap, our method employs a multimodal graph network framework instead.
-Our work is situated within a growing line of GNN-based HOI detectors.
-For instance, SCG \cite{zhang2021scg} utilized a GNN to facilitate information exchange between human and object nodes, while ViPLO \cite{park2023viplo} incorporated features from the CLIP image encoder and ViTPose \cite{xu2022vitpose} to enrich this interaction.
-Nevertheless, a key limitation of these methods is their primary reliance on visual features, which overlooks the rich semantic cues offered by multimodal features, thereby limiting their ultimate performance.
+Recent two-stage methods often use Transformer to extract features or enhance attention mechanisms~\cite{zhang2022upt, zhang2023pvic}.
+Another line of work~\cite{Guo2024UnseenNM, 11092421, lei2024efficient, NEURIPS2024_2a54def4, 11249431} has incorporated VLMs for feature refinement, and subsequently adopted Transformer decoders to fuse the features.
+For instance, Chen et al.~\cite{11249431} first generated the affordance-scene knowledge graph, and then input these prompts to CLIP to capture fine-grained textual features.
+Lei et al.~\cite{lei2024efficient} utilized the Large Language Models (LLMs) to generate fine-grained descriptions for human-object pairs.
+Then, they also adopted the CLIP to capture fine-grained visual and language features for final interaction prediction.
+In comparison, our work is situated within a growing line of GNN-based HOI detectors~\cite{Qi2018LearningHI, Gao2020DRGDR, 9489275, zhang2021scg, park2023viplo}.
+In this line, SCG~\cite{zhang2021scg} utilized a GNN to facilitate information exchange between human and object nodes, whereas ViPLO~\cite{park2023viplo} incorporated features from the CLIP image encoder and ViTPose-L~\cite{xu2022vitpose} to further enrich human and object instance representations.
+Nevertheless, a key limitation of these methods is that they typically employ a black-box MLP fusion mechanism to propagate the information within GNN.
+Moreover, they primarily rely on visual instance features, overlooking the contextual semantics provided by multimodal features, thereby limiting their further performance improvement.